 Idea and client-side emulation

-counter is held in a table on the master.
-Slaves replicate the
+in a table on the master.
+Slaves replicate the counter table.

 In case of a master failure a database administrator can easily identify the most recent slave for promoting it as a new master.
 The most recent slave has the highest transaction identifier.